CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description with explicit 'Use when' guidance and good trigger term coverage for CLI-related tasks.
-The main weakness is that the capabilities listed are more architectural principles (async-first, composable) rather than concrete actions a user might request.
-The description would benefit from more specific action verbs.
+The main weakness is that the capabilities section focuses more on architectural qualities (async-first, composable) rather than concrete actions users would request.
+Overall effective for skill selection.

 Suggestions